slithery/old-dotfiles/.conky/README.md

 conkyUpdates

 Requires the apt-show-versions package to be installed.

 It also needs your package list to be periodically updated, I have an entry for 'apt-get update' in roots crontab.

 conkyInfrastructure

-The getPortStatus.sh script has nmap as a dependency.
+The get-port-status.sh script has nmap as a dependency.

-Usage is getPortStatus.sh IP-ADDR PORT
+Usage is get-port-status.sh host [port]

-If you specify 0 as the port the script will perform a simple ping test instead of an nmap scan.
+If you don't specify a port the script will perform a simple ping test instead of an nmap scan.